ArunKMR1995/ArunKMR1995/README.md

 ### Hi, I'm Arun!!

 I am a Senior Data Operations Analyst with over 6 years of experience, including 4.5 years specializing in data analysis, transformation, and visualization.
-My expertise spans SQL, Python, and BI tools like Tableau, Power BI and Mode Analytics, which I use to uncover hidden trends and insights that drive business growth and optimize processes.
+My expertise spans SQL, Python, and BI tools like Tableau, Power BI, and Mode Analytics, which I use to uncover hidden trends and insights that drive business growth and optimize processes.

 🔧 Technical Skills
 - Languages: SQL, Python